livramatheus/angular-course/README.md

 - `ng lint` verifies the entire code and lists everything that is not properly formatted
 - `ng test` run all `.spec.ts` files
+- `ng build` builds the app.
+Still a debug version that can be changed
+- `ng build --prod` builds the app for production (all files are minified here)